inet-framework/inet/showcases/wireless/ratecontrol/doc/index.rst

 Goals
 -----

-IEEE 802.11 contains a mechanism that is able to adapt to various channel conditions, and dynamically choose the optimal bitrate for the current conditions.
-This mechanism is called rate control, and the INET framework implements several variants.
-This showcase demonstrates the 802.11 rate control mechanism in INET, and examines how rate control can improve application level throughput.
+Rate control is a key feature of the IEEE 802.11 wireless networking standard that allows devices to adapt to changing channel conditions and dynamically select the optimal bitrate for transmitting data.
+This helps to improve the overall performance of the network by reducing the likelihood of errors and retransmissions, and increasing the throughput of the network.
+In INET, several different variants of the 802.11 rate control mechanism are implemented, allowing users to choose the most appropriate one for their specific needs.

+This showcase demonstrates how rate control mechanisms can improve application-level throughput.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/ratecontrol <https://github.com/inet-framework/inet/tree/master/showcases/wireless/ratecontrol>`__